• Automotive E/E

 Entering the Ethernet Era: The Difference Between CAN and Ethernet

-Cars are quickly transforming into computers-on-wheels designed to optimize the driver’s experience.
-Advanced software capabilities require a high-performance hardware foundation, and the current CAN bus networking backbone is stretched to its limit.
+The software-defined vehicle is designed to optimize the driver’s experience.
+Its advanced software capabilities require a high-performance hardware foundation, and the legacy CAN bus networking backbone is stretched to its limit.

-The biggest problem with CAN is the limited bandwidth it provides.
+The biggest problem with CAN is its limited bandwidth.
 At best, it can provide 5 Mbps payload throughput (i.e., goodput) with the newer CAN-FD, which is pretty meager by today’s standards.
-However, because CAN is reliable and cheap, automakers are not keen on changing it and they have been adding more and more CAN buses to provide additional bandwidth, but this solution is far from ideal.
+However, because CAN is reliable and cheap, automakers have resisted changing it and they have been adding CAN buses to provide additional bandwidth.
+But this is far from ideal.

-Cars today require stronger underlying tech capabilities to support new functionality, and Ethernet, proven in avionics and industrial applications, is perfectly suited to the task with high line rates, higher payloads and higher resulting goodput.
+SDVs require stronger underlying tech capabilities to support new functionality, and Ethernet, proven in avionics and industrial applications, is perfectly suited to high line rates, higher payloads and higher resulting goodput.

 CAN is at the Heart of the Vehicle…

 The CAN revolution in automotive technology took place in 1991 when CAN buses were first deployed.
 The CAN bus quickly became the norm, acting as the heart of the car’s networking system.
-It was for good reason that CAN’s popularity took off, as some of its key technical features made it the perfect match for cars’ needs as it:
+CAN’s popularity took off, as some of its key technical features made it the perfect match for cars’ needs as it:

 • Replaces multiple discrete I/O lines with one 2-wire message bus